TridentMarketing/RedRoverWebsite/_pages/privacy.md

 title: Privacy Policy
 permalink: /privacy/
 ---
-We at Red Rover Cammping are committed to protecting the privacy of our customers.
+We at Red Rover Camping are committed to protecting the privacy of our customers.
 This Privacy Policy explains how we collect, use, and share personal information when you use our holiday booking website, redrovercamping.com.

 ## Information We Collect